|

 How do you convert megahertz to gigahertz?

-To convert megahertz to gigahertz, multiply the number of megahertz by 0.001, since one megahertz equals 0.001 gigahertz.
+To convert megahertz to gigahertz, multiply the number of megahertz by 0.001 as one megahertz equals 0.001 gigahertz.

 How many gigahertz are in one megahertz?